 School & college opening - ensuring safety for all students & staff

 The NEU wants schools and colleges to remain open where it is safe to do so.
 We aim to assist schools and college leaders with their plans and safety measures through a thorough process of risk evaluation and assessment.
 Your safety and that of your students and staff, their families and society as a whole must be our priority.

-Read our joint checklist and advice for NEU members generally when you prepare for wider opening with your NEU workplace rep, staff and leadership colleagues and make sure it is safe for your school to reopen.
 Also read our specific advice for leaders on risk assessment which gives guidance to ensure that all necessary areas are considered in undertaking risk assessments.